-A data center is a facility used to house computer systems and provides required environment to these systems.
-Old days data center was a bit luxury but today’s situations a lot of SMB’ have data centers.
+A data center is a facility used to house computer systems and provides the required environment to these systems.
+The old day’s data center was a bit luxury but today’s situations a lot of SMB’s have data centers.

 Problems Of Data Centers

-We expect a Windows server to run forever but its not.
-A electricity outage may bring down the system if the data center have not enough UPS power.
+We expect a Windows server to run forever but it’s not.
+An electricity outage may bring down the system if the data center has not enough UPS power.
 A bug in the network infrastructure will bring down the network.
-We can say a lot of different scenarios which may effect the health and expected operation of data center.
+We can say a lot of different scenarios that may affect the health and expected operation of the data center.

-We can not prevent the unexpected events but lower their operations effects by making plans and redundancy.
-Also we can meter the outage level and duration by setting limits..
-But Telecommunication Industry Association (TIA) all ready did this with start ANSI/TIA-942 .
-In this standard there are four levels to meter the outage.
+We can not prevent the unexpected events but lower the effects of their operations by making plans and redundancy.
+Also, we can meter the outage level and duration by setting limits.
+But Telecommunication Industry Association (TIA) all ready did this with start ANSI/TIA-942.
+In this standard, there are four levels to meter the outage.
 The level are called Tiers like Tier-1, Tier-2, Tier-3, Tier-4 .
-We will look in detail below to these Tiers.
+We will look in detail below for these Tiers.

 The lowest level of the ANSI/TIA-942 standard.
-Single non-redundant distribution path serving to the IT equipment is required in this level.
-Also non-redundant capacity components are used.
+A single non-redundant distribution path serving to the IT equipment is required at this level.
+Also, non-redundant capacity components are used.
 Basic site infrastructure expected availability is 99.671% which will allow 1729 minutes or 28.8 hours outage

 Meets or exceeds all Tier-1 requirements.
 Also redundant site infrastructure availability is 99.741% which is 1361 minutes or 22.6 hours outage.

-Meets and exceed all Tiers-2 requirements.
-Also as a plus multiple independent distribution paths is required.
-All IT equipment must be dual powered.
-Up time percentage is 99.982% which means maximum 94 minutes.
+Meets and exceeds all Tiers-2 requirements.
+Also as a plus, multiple independent distribution paths are required.
+All IT equipment must be dual-powered.
+Uptime percentage is 99.982% which means a maximum of 94 minutes.
 1.5 hours outage.

 Meets or exceeds all Tier-3 requirements.
-All cooling equipments is indeendently dual powered.
-Up time percentage is 99.995% which is equal to 26 minutes or 0.4 hours outage.
+All cooling equipment is independently dual-powered.
+Uptime percentage is 99.995% which is equal to 26 minutes or 0.4 hours outage.